Albertson, New York

 Albertson is a hamlet and census-designated place (CDP) in the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 5,182 at the 2010 census.
+The population was 5,220 at the time of the 2020 census.

 History

 The first European settler was John Seren who came from Connecticut in 1644.
-Later Townsend Albertson started a farm and gristmill and the community became known as Albertson.
+Later, Townsend Albertson started a farm and gristmill and the community eventually became known as Albertson, after him.

 In 1850, a road was built through Albertson on the lands of Isaac Underhill Willets.
 The road is still known as I.U.
 Willets Road.
 (Willets complained that Long Island has more roads than it would ever need).
 The Long Island Rail Road opened an Albertson train station in 1864.

-In 1908, the Vanderbilt Motor Parkway was built on the southern border of Albertson.
-In 1938, it was closed, and in 1940, it was replaced by the Northern State Parkway, which runs along the northern border of Albertson.
+In 1908, the Long Island Motor Parkway was built through Albertson, along what is now its southern border with the Village of Williston Park.
+In 1938, it was closed, and in 1940, it was replaced by the Northern State Parkway, which runs along the northern border of Albertson, with Roslyn Heights.

+In 1910, after a house in the Albertson Square section of the hamlet burned down in a blaze due to a lack of fire protection service in the area, locals created the Albertson Fire District to ensure the area would receive the necessary fire coverage.
+Seven years later, in 1917, the Albertson Water District was established.

-In 1946, suburbanization began with a small development by William Levitt.
-The last farms were developed in the mid-1960s.
+In 1946, major postwar suburbanization began in the community with the construction of a small development by William Levitt.

+In 1950, as the rapid suburbanization of the region continued, the Hillside Terrace-at-Albertson development – a large, 55 acre housing development wedged between Willis Avenue to the west, the Long Island Rail Road's Oyster Bay Branch to the east, I.U.
+Willets Road to the south, and an earlier development along Netz Place to the north – was constructed on land previously occupied by Bloodgood Nurseries.
+Developed by Joseph Carillo, Samuel Levin, and Joseph Wanes, the Hillside Terrace section included approximately 322 single-family homes and a large shopping center.
+This shopping center – The Shoppes at Willets Crossing (also known as the Albertson Shopping Center and Albertson Marketplace) – was built at a cost of approximately $75,000 (1950 USD) and is located at the northwestern corner of Willis Avenue and I.U.
+Willets Road.